YYK1974/test_20251002/README.md

 4. Request a Merge: Notify the maintainers to review and merge your branch.

-Note: When your branch is merged into the main branch, a GitHub Workflow will automatically convert the Markdown files into PDF and HTML formats.
+<small>**Note:** When your branch is merged into the main branch, a GitHub Workflow will automatically convert the Markdown files into PDF and HTML formats.</small>

 5. Download the Artifacts: You can then download the updated specification document set from the GitHub Actions artifact section.